 Hobbies: Current events; writing; design thinking

-Education: BA in English, Wake Forest University; currently working on MA from Southeastern Baptist Theological Seminary
+Education: BA in English, Wake Forest University; graduate work at Southeastern Baptist Theological Seminary

 An ‘aha’ moment: Micah had already decided he was willing to go anywhere the Lord wanted him to go when Pastor Jake approached him about leading the Lexington campus – only 1.4 miles from his house!